 Pods Coffee makers

 Pods are also called Easy Service Espresso (ESE).
 They are compactly packaged ground coffee in filter paper.
 Unlike the capsule syatem, making coffee using pods is universal; any brand can make Easy Service Espresso machines.
 However some brands make their machines to be compatible to pods produced by them.
 In case you get a machine that does not accept universal pods, you can always buy an adopter which will make your ESE machine use take other pods not necessarily made by the brand of the machine.
 The pods are biodegradable.
-A number of brands like Dualit and Philips make ESE coffee machines.
+A number of brands like Dualit and Philips make ESE coffee makers.

 - They are easy to use